ericglau/defi-ls/README.md

 # Ethereum Language Support for DeFi

-Ethereum language support for DeFi applications in NodeJS.
+Ethereum DeFi support for NodeJS applications in VS Code.

 ## Features